saeed-dai-alnoor/saeed-dai-alnoor/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h3>
 <p>
   My name is <span style="color:blue;font-weight:bolder">Saeed Dai Alnoor</span>, I'm Flutter Mobile Apps Developer with more than 2+ years of experience in building flutter apps using technologies such as GetX State management.
+I love to make reusable components and always follow the best practices.
+I'm fast learner and always working to develop my skills and learn new things and seeking always for the latest technologies and looking for an opportunity that takes me to a higher level
 </p>

--  I’m Saeed Dia alnoor
 - 👀 I’m interested in Mobile applications development
-- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on dart language
-- 📫 you can contact with me on email: saeeddaialnoor@gmail.com

 <!---
 saeed-dai-alnoor/saeed-dai-alnoor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.